 3. Acquire entire mobile home parks

 This is perhaps the most lucrative way to invest in mobile homes.
-When you purchase the entire park, your investment is the land not the homes.
+When you purchase the entire park, your investment includes the land and the homes.

 You collect rental fees from each homeowner for lease of the land their mobile homes sit on.
 This has the potential to produce a steady stream of income for a relatively low-cost investment depending on the size and location of the park.
 You maintain the land and streets within the park, but the homeowners are responsible for their homes and any issues that arise regarding the structure (leaky roofs, air conditioner issues, backed up toilets, etc.).